jaspector

 Structural alterations and most work to construct, enlarge, alter, repair, move, or change occupancy of a building or structure, and to install, alter, repair, convert, or replace electrical, gas, mechanical, or plumbing systems.

-Typical processing time is Sherwood states residential and commercial permits are reviewed within 4 to 6 weeks..
+Building permit processing times in Sherwood, OR typically run Sherwood states residential and commercial permits are reviewed within 4 to 6 weeks..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Sherwood, OR.
 The following work is generally exempt: Sherwood states sheds or accessory structures less than 200 square feet and less than 12 feet average height do not require a permit, subject to setback limits.; Other Oregon residential permit exemptions for low-risk minor work may apply.; Exemptions do not override planning, setback, or utility requirements..
+When in doubt, confirm with the local building department before starting work.